skip navigation

 The Registration "Learn to Skate/Learn to Play Program" is not currently available.

-LTS/LTP: Geared towards kids 3-9 who have never skated nor played hockey before.
-It's designed to provide kids the basics of skating independently and preparing them with the fundamentals of hockey in a non-competitive setting to start.
+Learn to Skate (LTS) : Geared towards kids aged 3-9 who have never skated before.
+It's designed to provide kids the basics of skating independently.
+It could end there or it could prepare them for the fundamentals of hockey in a non-competitive setting to start.

-A new SYHA program option for kids who are ages 9 and older.
+Advanced Learn to Play (ALTP): SYHA offers the ALTP program option for kids who are ages 9 and older.
 It's designed to provide kids who are developmentally ready for a more fast-paced introduction to the fundamentals of hockey and skating than our traditional LTS/LTP provides.

 Learn to Skate/Learn to Play FAQs